Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-python.md

 ```

 <a name="accessToken"></a>
-## Request an access token from the token endpoint
+## Request an access token from the token issuing endpoint

 Once you have the authorization code, you can use it along the client ID, key, and reply URL values that you got from Azure Active Directory to request an access token.